 We have carefully revisited the ML-CSC model and explored the problem of projecting a signal onto it.
 In doing so, we have provided new theoretical bounds for the solution of this problem as well as stability results for practical algorithms, both greedy and convex.
 The search for signals within the model led us to propose a simple, yet effective, learning formulation adapting the dictionaries across the different layers to represent natural images.
-In particular, we employed the dictionary sparsity as a proxi for the sparsity of the inner representations, which effectively yields a model consisting of cascade of sparse convolutional filters.
-We demonstrated the proposed approach by learning the model on the MNIST dataset, and studied several practical applications.
-The experimental results show that the ML-CSC can indeed provide significant expressiveness with a very small number of model parameters.
+We demonstrated the proposed approach on a number of practical applications, showing that the ML-CSC can indeed provide significant expressiveness with a very small number of model parameters.